For the one who hasn’t given up yet.

 She didn’t ask for any of that.
 He decided to show up that way.
 The whole dynamic organised around one decision.
 That is the principle this entire program is built on.

 If you’re reading this thinking my spouse would never do that, this is not a story about getting lucky with the right partner.
 It is a story about what becomes possible when one person decides to shift the dynamic.
-You change the dynamic.
-The dynamic changes your spouse.
+You change your part of the dynamic.
+The dynamic has new room to move.

 If you come as a couple, that’s powerful.
 You’ll move faster.